 Oral contraceptive pills (OCP) and anti-androgens for acne

 OCPs and antiandrogens are beneficial in some patients with acne, particularly those with hormonal or peri-menstrual flares.
 Spironolactone, a blood pressure medication, is frequently used off label to treat hormonal acne in women.

 Acne surgery and intralesional injections

-Extracting resistant comedones (whiteheads and blackheads) and injecting cysts and stubborn lesions with dilute steroid is an important part of acne treatment provided by your dermatologist.
+Acne surgery, extracting resistant comedones (whiteheads and blackheads), and injecting cysts and stubborn lesions with dilute steroid is an important part of acne treatment provided by your dermatologist.

 Lasers and light for acne

 Certain lasers and light sources have been shown to be beneficial in the treatment of acne, sometimes in combination with a photosensitizer, such as Levulan.
 Blue light alone, termed BLU-U, can also be used to reduce acne when used regularly.
 Lasers can also reduce the appearance of acne scarring.
 The Vbeam laser is often used to reduce redness, while the DEKA CO2 fractional ablative laser is used to treat pock-marks and atrophic acne scars.